AKS initial setup

 Select the Infrastructure that you created from the NAME column.

-Select the Kubernetes tab.
+Select the AKS tab.

 Complete the following fields in the Configure AKS Cluster pane: